 The government must deny an immigration application in some circumstances because of criminal issues or a person’s immigration history, however, there may be a solution through waiver applications in your immigration process.

 U.S. immigration law requires that a person be found ineligible – or “inadmissible” – to come to the U.S. or to get a visa or other immigration benefit if he or she commits certain acts.
 A few ways a person can be found “inadmissible” include:

 - Having convictions for certain crimes;

-- Engaging in certain bad acts (i.e., engaging in drug use/abuse, lying to the US government to get an immigration benefit, or helping a friend or family member enter the country without permission)
+- Engaging in criminal activities or bad acts (i.e., engaging in drug use/abuse, lying to the US government to get an immigration benefit, helping a friend or family member enter the country without permission)

 - Violating his or her immigration status in certain ways (e.g., being unlawfully present in the U.S. for a certain amount of time and leaving the U.S.)